ysyk2021/the-promotable-executive-techniques-for-building-leadership-skills-for-career-growth/src/chapter-7-1.md

-Chapter 7: Team Management: Building and Managing Effective Teams
+Building and Managing Effective Teams
 =================================================================

 Effective team management involves building and managing effective teams.
 In this chapter, we will discuss techniques for building and managing effective teams.